ashfaq1701/fast-mixer/README.md

 * After zooming in if the waveview width gets bigger than the device width, then a Scrollbar will get visible, using which user can slide the waveview.
 * If after many zoom in actions, the scrollbar becomes over narrow, and can't be dragged, then user can slide the waveview using the arrow buttons placed above of each waveview.
 * Similarly user can Zoom out by pressing the `-` button located at the bottom of each waveview.
-* From this webview user can press play icon to play each individual source.
+* From this waveview user can press play icon to play each individual source.
 There will be a play marker which will progress along the playback progression.
 * Any position inside of the wave view can be long pressed to reposition the play marker at that position.
 * Inside each of the wave view widget, there is a segment selection icon, which when pressed, will create an initial segment boundary inside of the waveview.
 * Area inside the segment selector can be long pressed to resize the segment selector.
 Long pressing near the left edge and then dragging to a new position will reposition the left side.
 Long pressing near the right edge and then dragging to a new position will reposition the right edge.